 Michèle Noach

-Michèle Noach was born in Sydney, Australia and lived in The Netherlands & the US before her family settled in London in the last hours of the 1960s.
-She kept pet mice and listened to the Velvet Underground and The Damned.
-As a North London stripling, George Herriman, Jean Dubuffet, André François and Ronald Searle were her Mount Rushmore.
-Her interest in code-breaking led to her becoming a cryptic crossword compiler and to qualifying in British Sign Language.
-Whilst travelling around the States and Australia (where she was bitten by a spider) in the 80s, she wrote for various music & arts publications (incl.
-NME, i-D, Event, Seattle's The Rocket, Boston Rock, Sydney's Stiletto, Amnesty Magazine) whilst edging into print-making.
-Her first solo exhibition Night Trick Acid at the Almeida Theatre in 1993 was followed by London shows Boudoir Scrimshaw, A Gal Can Dweam, The Horror Bunnies vs. The Cute-O-Matics, Victorian Fly Syndrome and Salon Vertigo.
+Michèle Noach was born in Australia and lived in The Netherlands & USA before her family settled in London in the last hours of the 1960s.
+She kept pet mice, listened to the Velvet Underground and The Damned and gazed at a lot of George Herriman, Jean Dubuffet, André François and Ronald Searle.
+Keen on code-breaking, she has been a cryptic crossword compiler, sign language interpreter and arts writer.
+Whilst travelling around the States and Australia (where she was bitten by a spider) in the '80s, she wrote for various publications (incl.
+NME, i-D, Event, Seattle's The Rocket, Boston Rock, Sydney's Stiletto, Amnesty Magazine).
+She trained in print-making in the late '80s and has worked as an artist since then, specialising in lenticulars (optical 3D images).
+Her first solo exhibition was Night Trick Acid at the Almeida Theatre in 1993.
 She was artist-in-residence at Liberty's of London in 1994.

-Her 2005 show Nø-âch's Ârc-tìc at the Curwen Gallery reflected her expedition with Cape Farewell (science & art-based environmental organisation), when she sailed almost as far North as it is possible to do, on a 1909 Dutch schooner.
-In the same year her series of lenticular 'measuring devices', The Arctic Feel-O-Graphs were shown at The Natural History Museum in London.
-A second Arctic voyage to Greenland in 2008 on a research vessel, also left its polar mark: she has been working on 3D interpretations of seismic profiles taken on that expedition, and also archiving with comparative lenticulars the shrinking Norwegian glaciers.
-This last ongoing series, Through The Ice, Darkly, the product of physically tracking glaciers in and below the Arctic Circle, has just been exhibited at the Museum of Contemporary Photography in Chicago and at Parsons in New York, and was part-funded by the Royal Norwegian Embassy.
+Her 2005 show Nø-âch's Ârc-tìc at the Curwen Gallery reflected her expedition to Svalbard with Cape Farewell (science & art-based environmental organisation), when she sailed as far North as it is possible to do, on a 1909 Dutch schooner.
+In the same year her series of lenticular 'measuring devices', The Arctic Feel-O-Graphs was shown at The Natural History Museum in London.
+A second Arctic voyage to Greenland in 2008 on a research vessel also left its polar mark: she has been archiving, with comparative lenticulars, the retreating glaciers of the Far North in an ongoing series Through The Ice, Darkly, the product of physically tracking glaciers in and below the Arctic Circle.
+This series has been exhibited at the Museum of Contemporary Photography in Chicago, Kings’ Place in London, Parsons in New York, Beijing at The Central Academy of Fine Arts, The University of Applied Arts in Vienna and in 2016 in its updated entirety, The Chicago Academy of Sciences.
+The project was part-funded by the Royal Norwegian Embassy.

-Michèle is currently involved in a long-term collaboration with The Eden Project, studying with horticulturist Ian Martin the adaptive behaviour of Arctic poppies, which will be her next show in 2012 and the subject of a book.
+From 2009 Michèle was artist-in-residence at the Eden Project in a 3-year collaboration, studying with horticulturist Dr. Ian Martin the adaptive behaviour of Arctic poppies.
+This was the subject of The Arctic Poppy Chronicles, her 2012 show at Eden and Poppyflakes, a book about art/science collaborations.
+This show travelled to the University of Oxford Botanic Garden in spring 2013.
 In 2008, also in Cornwall, she exhibited her lenticular installation The Glasshouse Men in the greenhouses of The Lost Gardens of Heligan, celebrating the lives of the gardeners who were lost in WW1.

 Defying the odds, in 2009 she was bitten by a spider again.